DroidWorksStudio/mLauncher/README.md

 # Forked with extra features

+- Ability to backup and restore the launcher settings.
 - Ability for more customizability on home screen gestures.
 - Ability to toggle the automation of opening app if last in list.
 - A lot of people have translated the app to the following languages.
 Many thanks to you all.